dineshdilip2/Phonepe_pulse/README.md

 ### 1.Data Extraction:
 Clone the phonepe pulse github repository and extract the all needed data from the repository.Transform the data into necessary format using data cleaning and preprocessing methods.
+Create the dataframe and convert the data into csv format.

+### 2.MYSQL data conversion:
-Create the dataframe and convert the data into csv format.Store the data in MYSQL server for better access and usage of dataframe.
+Store the data in MYSQL server for better access and usage of dataframe.Following code will be helps to create the MYSQL data base.
 ~~~python
 import mysql.connector as con
 mydb = con.connect(